 Despite the Delaware North setback, the AGA report shows the possibilities in West Virginia.
 Other states have shown major monthly strides in wagering since 2018.

-Mobile sports betting in West Virginia, as well as the possibility of additional legalized online gaming, offer a major opportunity for growth in the West Virginia gambling market.
+Mobile sports betting in WV, as well as the possibility of additional legalized online gaming, offer a major opportunity for growth in the West Virginia gambling market.

 Simply adding more mobile opportunities should attract more bettors.